-- A. STUDENT SIGNS indicate spaces, or areas, reserved for students.
+1. STUDENT SIGNS indicate spaces, or areas, reserved for students.
 Students should park only in these spaces or areas.
-NO FACULTY OR STAFF PARK-ING. - B. FACULTY SIGNS indicate spaces, or areas, reserved for faculty and staff.
+NO FACULTY OR STAFF PARKING.

+- 2. FACULTY SIGNS indicate spaces, or areas, reserved for faculty and staff.
 Faculty and staff should park only in these spaces or areas.
-NO STUDENT PARKING. - C. HANDICAPPED SIGNS indicate spaces, or areas, reserved for handicapped faculty, staff or students.
-(TOW AWAY) Check in the Assoc.
-Dean of Student Services Office or the State Tech Security Department for a special handicapped decal after paying access fee and receiving regular decal.
-There is no charge for handicapped decal. - D. CARPOOL SIGNS indicate spaces, or areas, reserved for students who are in a carpool and have registered in the Assoc.
-Dean of Student Services Office for a carpool space, at the beginning of each semester (Available at Harriman only). - E. VISITOR SIGNS indicate for visitors only and NO FACULTY, STAFF, OR STUDENT PARKING. - F. LOADING ZONES, ON SIDEWALKS, STREETS, ON LAWN, WITHIN 15 FEET OF FIRE HYDRANT, OR RESERVED PARKING indicate NO PARKING (Cars will be towed away). - NOTE: Cars which have been towed away may be claimed by contacting Maintenance and Security, and paying the cost of towing (between 8:00 a.m. and 4:30 p.m.).
-All accidents involving injury to persons or damage to autos, equipment, etc., must be reported to Maintenance and Security.
+NO STUDENT PARKING. - 3.
+HANDICAPPED SIGNS indicate spaces, or areas, reserved for handicapped faculty, staff or students.
+(TOW AWAY) Check in the Associate Dean of Student Services Office for a special handicapped decal after paying access fee and obtaining a regular decal.
+There is no charge for a handicapped decal. - 4.
+VISITOR PARKING indicates NO FACULTY, STAFF, OR STUDENT PARKING. - 5.
+CARPOOL SIGNS indicate spaces, or areas, reserved for students who are in a carpool and have registered in the Associate Dean of Student Services Office for a carpool space, at the beginning of each semester. - 6.
+LOADING ZONES, ON SIDEWALKS, STREETS, ON LAWN, WITHIN 15 FEET OF FIRE HYDRANT, OR RESERVED PARKING indicates NO PARKING (Cars will be towed away).